John Neumann: Rochester

-After his ordination, Dubois assigned Neumann to assist Alexander Pax in serving recent German immigrants in the Buffalo area.
-The more senior priest there, John Nicholas Mertz, was in Europe raising funds.
-Neumann departed on a Hudson River liner with new clothes given to him by Raffeiner and the bishop's funds for his travel expenses on June 28.
-Dubois wished Neumann to stop at Rochester before continuing to Buffalo.
-The German Catholics in Rochester were then holding services in the basement of St. Patrick's Church under the direction of Bernard O'Reilly.
-Still, as most of the Catholics in that area were Irish, they raised funds to build a separate church where they could be served in their native language.
+After Neumann's ordination on June 25th, Dubois assigned him to Buffalo, New York, to assist the priest Alexander Pax in serving recent German immigrants.
+The more senior priest in Buffalo, John Nicholas Mertz, was in Europe doing fundraising.
+Neumann departed for Buffalo on June 28th, traveling up the Hudson River by ship.
+Raffeiner had outfitted him with new clothes and provided money for travel expenses.
+While Neumann was traversing the Erie Canal, Dubois had asked him to stop briefly in Rochester, New York.
+The German Catholics in Rochester were then holding services in the basement of St. Patrick's Church, an Irish church under the pastor Bernard O'Reilly.
+However, they were raising money to build a national parish for German-speakers.

-The German Catholics in Rochester were delighted by a German-speaking priest's arrival, and some planned to write to Bishop Dubois asking him to assign Neumann there permanently.
-Neumann began to teach the children, whom he found sadly neglected and unable to speak either German or English correctly and celebrate the sacraments.
-After administering his first baptism, he wrote in his journal, "If the child I baptized today dies in the grace of this sacrament, then my journey to America has been repaid a million times, even though I do nothing for the rest of my life."
-On the evening of Neumann's first Sunday in Rochester, he was relieved by the German Redemptorist Joseph Prost's arrival.
-The encounter with Prost first excited a desire in him to join the Congregation of the Most Holy Redeemer himself, although it was then only a passing thought.
-Neumann continued on to Buffalo on July 11.
+The Germans at St. Patrick's were delighted by the visit of a German-speaking priest.
+Some of them wanted Dubois to assign Neumann to Rochester permanently.
+Neumann began teaching the parish children, who were unable to speak either German or English correctly, and to celebrate the sacraments in German.
+After administering his first baptism, Neumann wrote in his journal, "If the child I baptized today dies in the grace of this sacrament, then my journey to America has been repaid a million times, even though I do nothing for the rest of my life."After a few days in Rochester, Neumann was relieved by the arrival of the German Redemptorist, Joseph Prost.
+Neumann's conversations with Prost prompted him to briefly consider joining the Redemptorist Order.
+However, Neumann continued to Buffalo on July 11th.